GCT Featured Articles

 CCS & IGCC, CHP, AD, and DH - clean energy technologies used in combination with syngas

-If gasification was used in conjunction with carbon capture and storage (CCS), or a low carbon technology like integrated gasification combined cycle (IGCC); or when syngas is created using biomass, the technology is certainly “greener” than just burning a fossil fuel.
-IGCC is a fairly new technology that uses a gasifier in converting organic raw material (lignite, biomass, etc…) into syngas.
+Is gasification truly a "green" or a "clean" energy production technology?
+It is clean-er energy production when gasification is used in conjunction with carbon capture and storage (CCS), or a low carbon technology like integrated gasification combined cycle (IGCC).
+When syngas is created using biomass, the technology is certainly “greener” than just burning a fossil fuel.
+IGCC is a fairly new technology that uses a gasifier in converting organic raw material (lignite, biomass, etc...) into syngas.

-Gasification technologies to produce energy are particularly effective when used along with combined heat and power (CHP, cogeneration), anaerobic digestion (AD), and district heating (DH).
-These are technologies that use the syngas created through gasification, natural gas, other renewable (and non-renewable) energy sources; or these technologies are used to create even more renewable energy than just energy created during the cogeneration, AD, or district heating processes.
+Gasification technologies to produce energy are particularly effective when used alongside combined heat and power (CHP, cogeneration), anaerobic digestion (AD), and district heating (DH).
+These are clean energy technologies that use the syngas created through gasification, natural gas, other renewable (and non-renewable) energy sources.
+These technologies are also used to create even more renewable energy than just energy created during the unique processes (this is explained further below).

 Creating bio-syngas with biomass by gasification